 Climate change is this generation's greatest challenge.
 It poses a threat to the economy, as well as our health, our communities and our future.
 At Downer, we recognise that this challenge also brings opportunity.
 An opportunity to help our customers on their decarbonisation journeys, and an opportunity to contribute to a brighter future.
-In the coming years - and decades - Downer is well placed to play a pivotal role in Australia and New Zealand's transition to a net zero economy.
-Downer holds strong positions in most of the major sectors critical to the transition and has identified significant opportunities to contribute further, while also supporting the net zero commitments of our government and private sector customers.
+In the coming years - and decades - Downer will play a pivotal role in Australia and New Zealand's transition to a net zero economy.
+Downer has a leading presence in most of the major sectors critical to the transition and has identified significant opportunities to contribute further, while also supporting the net zero commitments of our government and private sector customers.
 Some of the progress we have made is outlined in the following pages.